rkh00/master/README.md

 ### TODO:

 - Add area centroid
-- Add option to include terrain in calculation
+- ~~Add option to include terrain in calculation~~ nvm this is stupidly difficult
-- Add option to calculate population center
+- ~~Add option to calculate population center~~ see previous
 - Sh\*tload of refactotring
 - Add Norway polygon?
 - Add feature to show minimum bounding rectangle?